Joseph A. Baer: Early career

-During his service in the Philippines, Baer participated in the counter-insurgency patrols against Emilio Aguinaldo's rebels until July 1903 when 6th Cavalry was ordered back to the United States.
-He was subsequently transferred back to the Military Academy at West Point where he assumed duty as an Instructor of Mathematics.
+During his service in the Philippines, Baer participated in the counter-insurgency patrols against Emilio Aguinaldo's rebels until July 1903, when the 6th Cavalry was ordered back to the United States.
+He was subsequently transferred back to the Military Academy at West Point, where he assumed duty as an instructor of Mathematics.

 Moro Rebellion

-After four yers at West Point, Baer rejoined 6th Cavalry and embarked for the Philippines again.
-Their task was now to conduct military operations against Moro people, who were trying to resist American presence in the Philippines.
-The Moro people were muslims who also held practices unacceptable for Americans including slavery or Juramentado, a form of Jihad in which a devotee attempted to kill as many Christians as possible in order to gain a place in paradise.
+After four years at West Point, Baer rejoined the 6th Cavalry and embarked for the Philippines again.
+Their task was now to conduct military operations against the Moro people, who were trying to resist American presence in the Philippines.
+The Moro people were Muslims who also held practices unacceptable for Americans including slavery or juramentado, a form of jihad in which a devotee attempted to kill as many Christians as possible in order to gain a place in paradise.

-Baer and his regiment were ordered to capture or kill several rebel leaders who were responsible for the deaths of several hundreds civilians during the last years.
+Baer and his regiment were ordered to capture or kill several rebel leaders who were responsible for the deaths of several hundreds of civilians.
 According to the military intelligence, rebel leaders Jikiri and Sarial and their groups were located at Patian Island in the south of Jolo archipelago.

-The U.S. troops formed several groups and were able to encircle Moro rebels in the cave system on Patian Island on July 4, 1909.
-American forces launched attack against rebels hiding in the caves, but rebels almost immediately charged Americans in suicide attacks armed with rifles, knives and swords.
-Fellow U.S. officer, second lieutenant John T. Kennedy was leading the attack in the one of the cave entrances when another fanatical rebel leader called Lallic assaulted him with Barong sword.
-Kennedy was cut in the back of the neck and Lallic was preparing to stab him but Baer who stood nearby shot and killed Lallic with his pump shot gun.
-Kennedy survived the attack thanks to the Baer's action but spent several months in the hospital.
+The U.S. troops formed several groups and were able to encircle the Moro rebels in the cave system on Patian Island on July 4, 1909.
+American forces launched attacks against rebels hiding in the caves, but the rebels almost immediately charged the Americans in suicide attacks, armed with rifles, knives and swords.
+Fellow U.S. officer Second Lieutenant John T. Kennedy was leading the attack in one of the cave entrances when another fanatical rebel leader called Lallic assaulted him with a barong sword.
+Kennedy was cut in the back of the neck, and Lallic was preparing to stab him, but Baer shot and killed Lallic with his pump shotgun.
+Kennedy survived the attack thanks to Baer's action, but spent several months in hospital.

-Baer later received Silver Star citation for this act of bravery.
-He remained with 6th Cavalry in the Philippines, was promoted to Captain of Cavalry in March 1911 and returned to the United States in July that year.
+Baer later received a Silver Star citation for this act of bravery.
+He remained with the 6th Cavalry in the Philippines, was promoted to captain of cavalry in March 1911, and returned to the United States that July.